 Verify schema mapping and make adjustments to graph data model.

 Import the data with a chosen import method.

 Pre-Steps: Loading ETL Tool and Choosing a Project

-When you first load the ETL Tool, the main screen asks you to select a project to work within.
+Once you have a database created, you will need to select a project to work within.
 This determines which Neo4j databases will populate as options for you to import the data in a later step.
-The image below shows the main ETL window and the dropdown box where you choose the project.
+The screenshot below shows the steps, with the red highlighting and numbering to show where to click and in what order.

 Set Up Connection to Relational Database

 After choosing a project, you will need to set up a connection to a relational database.